anymod/guide/docs/guide/data-only.md

 # Data-only API

-You can forego the Anymod script and rendering framework entirely and use Anymod as a data source instead.
+You can forego the AnyMod script and rendering framework entirely and use AnyMod as a data source instead.
 To do so, send a `GET` request with the appropriate parameters to the **/data** endpoint.

 There are 2 types of requests: